Chicago Tribune: 20th century

-In the 20th-century, Colonel Robert R. McCormick, who took control in the 1920s, the paper was strongly isolationist and aligned with the Old Right in its coverage of political news and social trends.
+In the 20th century, under Colonel Robert R. McCormick, who took control in the 1920s, the paper was strongly isolationist and aligned with the Old Right in its coverage of political news and social trends.
 It used the motto "The American Paper for Americans".
-From the 1930s to the 1950s, it excoriated the Democrats and the New Deal of Franklin D. Roosevelt, was resolutely disdainful of the British and French, and greatly enthusiastic for Chiang Kai-shek and Sen. Joseph McCarthy.
+From the 1930s–1950s, it excoriated the Democrats and the New Deal of Franklin D. Roosevelt, was resolutely disdainful of the British, and expressed support for Chiang Kai-shek and Sen. Joseph McCarthy.

-When McCormick assumed the position of co-editor with his cousin Joseph Medill Patterson in 1910, the Tribune was the third-best-selling paper among Chicago's eight dailies, with a circulation of only 188,000.
-The young cousins added features such as advice columns and homegrown comic strips such as Little Orphan Annie and Moon Mullins.
+When McCormick assumed the position of co-editor with his cousin Joseph Medill Patterson in 1910, the Tribune was the third-best-selling paper among Chicago's eight dailies, with a circulation of 188,000.
+The young cousins added features such as movie reviews by pioneering film critic Kitty Kelly, advice columns, and homegrown comic strips, such as Little Orphan Annie and Moon Mullins.
 They promoted political crusades, and their first success came with the ouster of the Republican political boss of Illinois, Sen. William Lorimer.
 At the same time, the Tribune competed with the Hearst paper, the Chicago Examiner, in a circulation war.
-By 1914, the cousins succeeded in forcing out William Keeley, the newspaper's managing editor.
+By 1914, the cousins succeeded in forcing out James Keeley, the newspaper's managing editor.
 By 1918, the Examiner was forced to merge with the Chicago Herald.

 In 1919, Patterson left the Tribune and moved to New York City to launch his own newspaper, the New York Daily News.
 In a renewed circulation war with Hearst's Herald-Examiner, McCormick and Hearst ran rival lotteries in 1922.
-The Tribune won the battle, adding 250,000 readers to its ranks.
-The same year, the Chicago Tribune hosted an international design competition for its new headquarters, the Tribune Tower.
-The competition worked brilliantly as a publicity stunt, and more than 260 entries were received.
+The Tribune won the battle, adding 250,000 readers.
+The same year, the Chicago Tribune hosted an international design competition for its new headquarters, the Tribune Tower, offering a $50,000 prize for first place.
+The competition worked as a publicity stunt, and more than 260 entries were received.
 The winner was a neo-Gothic design by New York architects John Mead Howells and Raymond Hood.
+Construction of the Tribune Tower was completed in 1925.

+In 1919, automobile magnate Henry Ford sued the Chicago Tribune and McCormick for libel after the Tribune called him an "anarchist" in an editorial.
+The Tribunes writer used the term in response to Ford's opposition to President Woodrow Wilson sending military forces to the Mexican border in 1916 and Ford calling soldiers "murderers".
+The trial lasted over the summer of 1919 and several prominent witnesses were called to testify, including generals and three history professors: Columbia University's William Archibald Dunning, Ohio State University's Francis Coker (who earned his Ph.D. under Dunning), and University of Michigan's Jesse Siddall Reeves.
+As expert witnesses, the three provided differing definitions of anarchism which, unlike Marxism, had no philosophical "father".
+In the end, Ford prevailed but the jury only awarded him six cents when he had asked for $1 million.
+According to University of New Mexico School of Law professor Joshua Kastenberg, the historians probably did not sway the jury, who were likely more enamored by the testimony of leading military figures and politicians.